 How to Hang a Gallery Wall

 You've gotten your frames back from Framebridge, and you're ready to get 'em up on the wall.
-Before you start hammering away, we've got a few hanging tips for you to make sure your gallery wall looks its best.
+Before you start hammering away, we've got a few picture frame hanging tips for you to make sure your gallery wall looks its best.

-1. To get going, start by holding your lowest piece of art against the wall to find the perfect spot.
+1. To get going, start by holding your lowest framed piece of art against the wall to find the perfect spot.
 Estimate and mark the correct nail/hook placement for your piece, and then hammer the nail so the hook is where you want the wire to hit.

 2. Repeat the hanging process with the frames to the left and right of the first, then with those above.
 Try to keep all frames 2 - 3 inches apart from one another so placement looks purposeful.